arkii1/Heist/README.md

 # Heist
-A short third person shooter where you rob a bank.
+A short third person shooter prototype where you rob a bank.
 Built using Unity and C#.